 Upon arrival, you will be registered and must bring a photo ID (passport/driving licence) with you.
 If you cannot supply any of these forms of ID please let us know in advance via email.

 Interviewees will be expected to complete a brief written task, which will be shared upon registration.

 Interview and Presentation

-If you are subsequently offered a place you will be required to forward relevant qualifications and ID associated with DBS checks.
+If you are subsequently offered a place to train with us, you will be required to forward relevant qualifications and ID associated with DBS.

 You will receive notification of a decision shortly after your attendance at a selection day.

 If you are successful, we will update UCAS Teacher Training offering you either a conditional or unconditional place on the programme.